It is painful to watch your dog cough up blood, and it can make you very anxious as well.

-On top of that, you can prevent your dog from getting infected by Tuberculosis by keeping it away from an infected human or animal patients.
-Furthermore, to prevent the bacteria of TB infecting your dog, don’t let your dog eat the carcass of dead animals that may be carrying the bacteria.
+On top of that, you can prevent your dog from getting infected by Tuberculosis by keeping it away from infected human or animal patients.
+Furthermore, to prevent the bacteria of TB from infecting your dog, don’t let your dog eat the carcass of dead animals that may be carrying the bacteria.

 To Sum Up

 It is okay for your dog to cough sometimes, and a simple home remedy for colds can cure that.
 Even when your dog is coughing up blood and is already in treatment with the veterinarian, you can give them soothing, hot soups to drink.

 However, be very mindful of what you feed it because you don’t want to worsen its condition.
 Above all, you must take permission from your veterinarian before feeding your dog anything new.